labsyspharm/cellcutter/README.md

                         in the given CSV file will be used, even if additional cells are present in the segmentation mask.
 Cells are written to the Zarr array in the same order as they appear in the CSV file.
-  DESTINATION.zarr      Path to a new directory where cell thumbnails will be stored in Zarr
+  DESTINATION           Path to a new directory where cell thumbnails will be stored in Zarr
                         format.
-Must end in '.zarr' and must not already exist.
-These restrictions can be lifted by using the '-f/--force' flag.

-optional arguments:
+Use -z to store thumbnails in a single zip file instead.

+options:
   -h, --help            show this help message and exit -p P                  Number of processes run in parallel.
   -z                    Store thumbnails in a single zip file instead of a directory.
-  -f, --force           Overwrite existing destination directory and don't enforce '.zarr'
+  -f, --force           Overwrite existing destination directory.
-                        extension.
   --window-size WINDOW_SIZE
                         Size of the cell thumbnail in pixels.
 Defaults to size of largest cell.
   --mask-cells          Fill every pixel not occupied by the target cell with zeros.